Lord of the Mics

-Lord of the Mics (also known as LOTM) is a series of recorded grime clashes, headed by Jammer and Chad ‘Ratty’ Stennett.
-Each edition of LOTM features grime MC's participating in recorded clashes, where they 'battle' each other over grime instrumentals.
-Various notable grime artists have participated in Lord of the Mics, such as Skepta, Wiley, Kano, P Money, Big H, and Canadian MC Tre Mission.
+Lord of the Mics (also known as LOTM) is a series of recorded grime clashes, headed by Jammer and Chad 'Ratty' Stennett.
+Each edition of LOTM features grime MCs participating in recorded clashes, in which they 'battle' each other over grime instrumentals.
+Various notable grime MCs have participated in Lord of the Mics, such as Skepta, Wiley, Kano, and P Money.
 LOTM was originally launched in 2004.
 The first clash to be filmed for LOTM, Wiley versus Kano, was filmed in Jammer's basement.
-The series was originally only published via DVD.
+The series was originally only published on DVD.
 LOTM was the first platform that released filmed grime clashes.

 Clashing is considered to be an important aspect of grime music due to the influence of Jamaican sound clashing.
-Jammer also credited Smack DVD as an influence, an American hip hop series.
-Smack helped him realise that grime didn't have anywhere where you could see the face of an MC.
+Jammer also credited Smack DVD, an American hip-hop series, as an influence, since it made Jammer realise there was no way for the public to physically see grime MCs.

 Format

-The series features various clashes between two MC's over grime instrumentals.
-The two MC's go back-to-back over three grime instrumentals (one instrumental for each round).
+The series features various clashes between two MCs over grime instrumentals.
+The two MCs go back-to-back over three grime instrumentals (one instrumental for each round).
 Alongside the release of the LOTM clashes, a compilation album of new grime songs is also released.

 Prior to the publishing of the clashes, "Hype Sessions" are released.
 Each artist participating in the clashes releases a "Hype Session", a diss track aimed at their opponent.

 Whoever won the clashes is left up to the listener to decide.
 During the clash between Ghetts and Napper on LOTM I, listeners were able to text a number to declare who they thought won, but the result was never officially released.

-Clashes are held in private rather than with a live audience.
+Clashes are held in private instead of with a live audience.
 The only exception is LOTM VI, which was a live event open to the public.

 History

-LOTM I & II were re-released on double-disc DVD in 2015.
+LOTMs I and II were re-released on double-disc DVD in 2015.